Metacrafters/genius-devcamp-2025-ohai-challenge/README.md

 # Definitions
 ## Event
 Entity that appears on a user’s calendar that has a start and end time, or is taking place all day.
 Can reoccur.
+If the entity in the document specifically mentions a calendar but no end time is provided, assume 1 hour duration.

 ***Required***
 * Title